A Place For Community

 1991

-Lawrence Arts Center receives the Kansas Governor’s Arts Award.
+Lawrence Arts Center received the Kansas Governor’s Arts Award.

 2000